-The general OCHA HNO Guidance document, alongside templates and subsequent products, can be found here, while this guidance produced by the Global WASH Cluster (GWC) will focus on the expected contribution of the national WASH Coordination Platforms in the framework for COVID-19.2.3 Typically, OCHA at the country level will lead the process and provide clusters with an HNO template, expecting them to provide inputs in the form of narrative and key needs indicators that can feed an inter-cluster prioritisation process as well as present the sectoral WASH situation.
-The first section relates to data consolidation, during which the sector should collect and gather WASH needs data representative of the whole crisis.
+The general OCHA HNO Guidance document, alongside templates and subsequent products, can be found here.new-1 while this guidance produced by the Global WASH Cluster (GWC) will focus on the expected contribution of the national WASH Coordination Platforms. ^{2,3} Typically, OCHA at the country level will lead the process and provide clusters with an HNO template, expecting them to provide inputs in the form of narrative and key needs indicators that can feed an inter-cluster prioritisation process as well as present the sectoral WASH situation.
+4 The first section relates to data consolidation, during which the sector should collect and gather WASH needs data representative of the whole crisis.
 The second one is about data analysis, when the WASH platform analyses its data to estimate the number of people in need of WASH assistance (WASH PIN), and works on WASH severity mapping.
 This in turn will be used to contribute to the joint analysis, during which the WASH sector will work with other sectors and the HNO team to calculate response level PIN and needs prioritization.
-Currently the Joint Inter-Agency Framework (JIAF) is being developed with the plan to have it inform the joint inter-sectoral HNO analysis at global level.
-If OCHA in country decides to follow the global HNO guidance that is likely based on the JIAF guidance, then sector PINs will be compared to JIAF inter-sectoral PIN during final stages of analysis to identify the HNO PIN.
+The Joint Inter-Agency Framework (JIAF) was introduced in time for the 2021 HNO process to inform the joint inter-sectoral HNO analysis at global level.
+Sector PINs will be compared to JIAF inter-sectoral PIN during final stages of analysis to identify the HNO PIN.
 This guidance will provide two suggested methodologies on how to calculate the WASH PIN.
 Each of the main components of this whole process are summarized in a checklist located at the end of the document (Annex 1).